pshyong/Shibainu/doc/sprint 0/PB.md

     - Optional: include pictures

 **Posting anonymously:**
-- As a freshman who lives on campus, I want to ask about how to get my roommate to take out the garbage without exposing either of our identity.
+- As a freshman who lives on campus, I want to ask anonymously about how to get my roommate to take out the garbage so that our identities are not exposed
 - Estimate: 5
 - Priority: Highest
 - Criteria of Satisfaction: